material-motion/material-motion/starmap/specifications/interactions/transitions/TransitionWindow.md

 ## Overview

-A TransitionWindow represents a reversible interval of time.
-A segment of a transition window represents a specific region in the window.
+A transition window represents a reversible interval of time in a bi-directional transition.

+A **segment** of a transition window represents a specific region in the window.
+[TransitionWindowSegment](TransitionWindowSegment) is a representation of such a segment.
 When used in a transition, segments placed on a transition window can be mapped to absolute time by considering the transition's direction.

-In the following diagram there are two segments:
+Consider the following diagram in which there are two segments:

 ```
 let redSegment = TransitionWindowSegment(position: 0, length: 0.5)